How to Build Community within Your Remote Team

 Gone are the days when we had to rely on the fax machine or phone.
 Instead, we have instant messaging, email, texting and video.
 This advancement over the last decade, along with general technological improvements, have made remote teams possible.

-When a team is outside of a single office, it’s important to instil other forms of communication.
+When a team is outside of a single office, it’s important to instill other forms of communication.
 We need a virtual replacement for traditional gathering spots like the kitchen, ping pong table, or coffee pot.

 Communication for a Productive Remote Team